Moesif/express-gateway-plugin-moesif/README.md

   Note, applicationId is obtained from your Moesif account, this is required.
   Other configuration options includes,
-  - `debug`: turn on debug mode for moesif.
+  - `debug`: turn on debug mode
-  - `sessionTokenHeader`: we detect sessionToken in API analytics.
-If we could not detect it correctly from the header, you can specific which header field you use.
+  - `sessionTokenHeader`: moesif tries to detect session token automatically.
+If we could not detect it correctly, you can specific which header field you use.

 - Add moesif policy to whitelist of your `gateway.config.yml`